saleh202274261/Bird-Species-Classification/README.md

 uv sync

+2. Download the dataset (CUB_200_2011) and decompress the zibfile and run the data_split.py in the same file that the date is in. this code will divided the data into three categories train/valid/test take this file put it in the data file in the project structure.
-1. Run the project:
+3. Run the project:

+1.uv run python main.py

+2.Using the GUI
-uv run python main.py
+1.Run application : uv run python main.py
+2.Click "chose image" to select a bird image
+3.view the top prediction with confidence scores
+4.see model accuracy in the information pannel

 Project Structure